THREAT

 PROTOCOL CONTEXT (MCP / MCPVANGUARD)

 Within the Model Context Protocol, prompt injection can occur at the tool-call result layer: a malicious server returns a tool_result object containing injected instructions, which the orchestrating model incorporates into its next reasoning step.
-McpVanguard's deterministic proxy inspects all inbound tool_result content prior to model consumption.
+McpVanguard can inspect routed MCP content and configured patterns before they reach the next execution step.

 ProvnAI Mitigation

-McpVanguard intercepts all traffic at the MCP boundary and applies the jailbreak.yaml ruleset to both inbound and outbound content.
-Matches trigger configurable actions: block, redact, or alert.
-Crucially, this filtering is deterministic — no probabilistic model judgment is involved.
+McpVanguard inspects MCP tool calls routed through the proxy and applies configured rulesets to selected inbound and outbound content.
+Matches trigger configurable actions such as block, redact, warn, or alert.
+Crucially, deterministic policy enforcement does not depend on probabilistic model judgment.